Quiet people have a unique and often misunderstood personality type.

 They may not always be outspoken or opinionated.

 But they are nevertheless thoughtful and analytical individuals who take time to carefully consider their words before speaking up.

-Additionally, people with a quiet personality often prefer more solitary activities.
+Additionally, people with Quiet personalities often prefer more solitary activities.

 Spending time on their own or simply enjoying the company of a close friend or family member.

-Overall, those with a quiet personality tend to be calm and unobtrusive in both their personal and professional lives, making them an invaluable presence in any group.
+Overall, those with Quiet personalities tend to be calm and unobtrusive in both their personal and professional lives, making them an invaluable presence in any group.

 What Are Quiet Personality Characteristics & Traits?